zhengxwen/HIBAG/README.md

 *CPU (1 core, POPCNT), optimization with Intel/AMD POPCNT instruction, using Intel(R) Xeon(R) CPU E5-2630L @2.40GHz*

-*This work was made possible, in part, through HPC time donated by Microway, Inc. We gratefully acknowledge Microway for providing access to their GPU-accelerated compute cluster (http://www.microway.com/gpu-test-drive/).*
+*The benchmark was made possible, in part, through HPC time donated by Microway, Inc. We gratefully acknowledge Microway for providing access to their GPU-accelerated compute cluster (http://www.microway.com/gpu-test-drive/).*

 ## Archive